Honduras travel advice

 - Protect yourself from mosquito bites.
 There is no vaccine or medication that protects against dengue.

 Zika virus is a risk in this country.

 Zika virus is primarily spread through the bite of an infected mosquito.
 It can also be sexually transmitted.
 Zika virus can cause serious birth defects.

 During your trip:

 - Prevent mosquito bites at all times.

-Travellers are cautioned to avoid contact with animals, including dogs, monkeys, snakes, rodents, birds, and bats.
-Some infections found in Central America and Mexico, like rabies, can be shared between humans and animals.
+Travellers are cautioned to avoid contact with animals, including dogs, livestock (pigs, cows), monkeys, snakes, rodents, birds, and bats, and to avoid eating undercooked wild game.

 Tuberculosis is an infection caused by bacteria and usually affects the lungs.